akiarostami/iransans/README.md

 import '@akiarostami/iransans'; // Defaults to weight 400.
 ```

-PersianFonts allows you to select weights and even individual styles, allowing you to cut down on payload sizes to the last byte!
-Utilizing the CSS unicode-range selector, all language subsets are accounted for.
+This repo  allows you to select weights and even individual styles, allowing you to cut down on payload sizes to the last byte.

 ```javascript
 import '@akiarostami/iransans/500.css'; // Weight 500.
 import '@akiarostami/iransans/900-italic.css'; // Italic variant.
 ```

-Alternatively, the same solutions could be imported via SCSS!
+Alternatively, the same solutions could be imported via SCSS.

 ```scss
 @import '~@akiarostami/iransans/index.css'; // Weight 400.